DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

    <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Map TextField Out.png" width="75%"></img>

+### Save the logic

-Once variables are all created and mapped to input / output fields, you should see an 'Action List' similar to this:
+Once the variables are all created and mapped to input / output fields, you should see an 'Action List' similar to this:

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Action List.png" width="100%"></img>